Autumn Dream – Face Cream

 Allantoin 0.4 (usually I mix these two together first because Allantoin disperses very well in hydrolized proteins for me! 😀 )

-Dry Extract of Vitis Vinifera 0.2 (it’s a powder and it has good properties, once again, for capillaries.
-You can find it in creams for rosacea skin or for leg circulation!
-Very good! 😀 )
+Dry Extract of Vitis Vinifera 0.2 (it’s a powder and it has good properties, once again, for capillaries)

-Dry extract of Raspberry 0.1 (also this one is a powder.
-If you don’t have it you can omit it)
+Dry extract of Raspberry 0.1 (also this one is a powder)

 Dry extract of licorice 0.2 (of course a powder as well 😀 this one contained 20% of Glycyrrhizic Acid, which has very good soothing properties!)

-*The only bad thing about adding dry extracts from plants is that usually they don’t have exactly a white color (you will see in the pictures 😀 ) and therefore they change the color to your cream :D, also, they might have some kind of smell!
-You might as well purchase directly pure active ingredients like, for example, glycyrrhizic acid… but in this case it is a difficult ingredient to work with.
-Plus I like colored creams 😀 so this is my choice 😀 *
+The only bad thing about adding dry extracts from plants is that usually they don’t have exactly a white color (you will see in the pictures 😀 ) and therefore they change the color to the cream :D, also, they might have some kind of smell!
+Sometimes it is possible to find pure active ingredients like, for example, glycyrrhizic acid… but in this case it is a difficult ingredient to work with.

 Hyaluronic Acid Gel (which we made HERE) 5